ldijkman/randomnerd_esp32_wifi_manager/README.md

 Would be nice to change the smell feel and look of Electra with different Skins

-upload another html/css and make Electra look different?! or modify, hack it yourself
+upload another html/css and make Electra look different?! or modify, hack or edit it online, inbrowser, yourself

 Can you do that with your paid app? ;-)